Oranges

 - Orange Blossom – Developed by Brent Loy @ the University of New Hampshire.
 In my first test trials (2006), of this one and the previously mentioned, were grown side by side.
 I spent more time walking to these 2, than any other in the entire patch of 102 that I trialed that year!
 They just drew me like a bee to honey!
 Flavor was awesome!
 The plants are so strong, that I could describe their leaves as semi-rugose & only growing to 4 ft.
 The clusters of fruit (with 3 or 4 in each) were many, each with its bounty of large 8-14oz. sized offerings.
 Their colors were bright orange, like little pumpkins!
 For such a large variety…production (which is also massive) is early@ 60 days!
 Ind.
 Pkt…$3.00

-- Orange (pale Yellow) Oxheart – Back for 2024!
-Having a real hard time trying to classify where I should place this one, as its color is something I have never seen before.
+- Orange (pale Yellow) Oxheart – Having a real hard time trying to classify where I should place this one, as its color is something I have never seen before.
 Somewhere around a pale yellow/orange.
 Shared a photo on FB this past summer.
 Indeed one of the largest “hearts” I have in my collection!
 Healthy plants grow out 1-2 lb fruits that are meaty AND juicy at the same time, with few seeds.
 Production was quite fierce for an oxheart!
 Flavor is rich and texture smooth.
 The shape of this variety is smoother, plumper…in a real heart form.
 Won’t be able to hide this one in a sandwich with so much flesh peeking out!
 Ind.
 80-90 days Pkt…$3.00

 - Orange Patio – history unknown.
 I was quite impressed with this wee patio form.
 It offered good disease resistance along with a stocky , compact nature…growing only to 18” tall.
 The fruits were perfectly round, 2-4 oz., “neon” bright orange globes that just happened to have excellent sharp/sweet flavor, combined with juice and smooth texture.
 Good to great yields can be expected on this one.
 Determinate 56 days